nrademacher/conference-track-manager/README.md

 > "Before entering a new talk, I can track information about my progress.
 I can see how many tracks I have completed, how far I am from completing the current track, and how much time I currently need to fill to complete the track and print the schedule."

-Since I require the user to complete at least one full track before the options to generate a schedule are available, so I need to provide them with the relevant metrics before each new input.
+Since I require the user to complete at least one full track before the options to generate a schedule become available, I need to provide them with the relevant metrics before each new input.
 In the app, when starting fresh, it looks like this:

 ```bash
  Welcome to Conference Track Manager v1.0.0!